TheAlchemistNerd/Healthcare-Provider-Fraud-Detection--Medicare/README.md

-Sure!
-Below is a **detailed README** file (\~1000 words) based on your project, which involves developing a **healthcare fraud detection system using machine learning on Medicare data**.

----

-# 🏥 Healthcare Fraud Detection Using Machine Learning
+# 🏥 Healthcare Provider Fraud Detection Using Machine Learning

 ## 📘 Project Overview

-This project presents the development of a machine learning-based **healthcare fraud detection system** using real-world **Medicare claims data**.
+This project presents the development of a machine learning-based **healthcare provider fraud detection system** using real-world **Medicare claims data**.
 With rising concerns about fraudulent billing and provider misconduct in healthcare systems, particularly Medicare, this system aims to identify potential fraud patterns by analyzing financial anomalies and healthcare claim behaviors.

 By applying supervised learning algorithms such as **Decision Trees**, **Random Forests**, and **XGBoost**, the system highlights suspicious activities like **unusually high reimbursements**, **duplicate claims**, and **abnormally high deductible payments**.